NavneelSinghal/Adaptive-Sampling-Networks/README.md

 ## Key Features

   * **Learned Sampling**: Moves beyond hand-tuned heuristics to a learnable algorithm for sampling.
-  * **Reasonable Efficiency**: The sampler models are designed to be small and fast, adding minimal overhead (< 1ms) to the generation process.
+  * **Reasonable Efficiency**: The sampler models are designed to be small and fast, adding minimal overhead (\< 1ms) to the generation process.
   * **Permutation-Equivariant by Design**: The models treat the vocabulary as an unordered set, ensuring they learn general distribution transformations rather than memorizing token-specific information.
+  * **Data Curation**: Features a pipeline for generating candidate texts and labeling them for quality, diversity, and similarity to datasets to create high-quality training data.
-  * **End-to-End Training**: The samplers are (currently) trained via supervised learning to mimic the output of complex sampling pipelines.
-See **Planned Features** for more.
+  * **Supervised Training**: The samplers are trained via supervised learning to mimic the output distributions of complex, high-quality sampling pipelines.
   * **Analysis Tools**: Includes scripts to visualize and compare the learned sampler's output distribution against the original and target distributions.

 ## Planned Features

-  * **Rejection sampling to combine the best of existing sampling strategies**: Learning to mimic multiple algorithms after rejection sampling based on reward models/other metrics.
-Reranking steps with the sets of high-quality heuristics can be applied to improve metrics like diversity by reranking, score-mixing, or up/down-sampling different sampling algorithms.
   * **Reinforcement learning**: Setting up rewards for such metrics (diversity, coherence, factuality, subjective quality and so on) can be looked into, with standard loss functions (and not direct logit-matching as done for the above methods).
 Penalties like KL divergence with some older checkpoint might help stabilize training.
   * **Multi-layer inputs**: This can be augmented with tuned-lens or similar decoding methods applied on hidden states from intermediate layers.
 There is research that suggests that this can improve robustness (for instance, decoding by contrasting layers improves factuality in language models).
   * **Context-based inputs**: By training a lightweight permutation-invariant recurrent model or another approach of this sort, we could try implementing architectures that can express (and learn) stateful algorithms like Mirostat, keeping in mind that metrics over the whole context give us more information that can be used to better pick the next token.